ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 for the following:

 #.
 Validating the interrupt.
 This involves ensuring that the interrupt was
-   generating according to the interrupt routing model specified by the SPD service during registration.
+   generated according to the interrupt routing model specified by the SPD service during registration.
 It should use the security state of the exception level (passed in the ``flags`` parameter of the handler) where the interrupt was taken from to determine this.
 If the interrupt is not recognised then the handler should treat it as an irrecoverable error condition.

-   A SPD service can register a handler for Secure-EL1 and/or Non-secure interrupts.
+   An SPD service can register a handler for Secure-EL1 and/or Non-secure interrupts.
 A non-secure interrupt should never be routed to EL3 from from non-secure state.
 Also if a routing model is chosen where Secure-EL1 interrupts are routed to S-EL1 when execution is in Secure state, then a